Elsie Allen High School: Campus

-The campus is also home to Midrose High School, an alternative school.
-Midrose is located on the northside of the campus.
+The campus was also home to Midrose High School, an alternative school.
+Midrose was located on the north side of the campus.
+The school was officially closed effective June 30, 2016.

+Elsie Allen High School is also home to a Santa Rosa Community Health Center that provides specialized health services for teenagers.

 Extracurricular activities

 Clubs

 Elsie Allen has a number of student clubs, including the California Scholarship Federation, Rotary Interact, Key Club, and a Gay-Straight Alliance.